sr-gi/bolt13/13-watchtowers.md

 The storage requirements for a Watchtower can be reduced (linearly) by implementing [shachain](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt), therefore storing the parts required to build the transaction and the corresponding signing key instead of the full transaction.
 For now, we have decided to keep the hiring protocol simple.
 Storage is relatively cheap and we can revisit this standard if it becomes a problem.

 ## Attacks on towers
-There are three main factors that define how easy is, for a malicious user, to attack a tower: the `cost` of hiring the tower, the level of user `privacy` achieved by the service, and who has `access` to the tower's services.
+There are three main factors that define how easy it is, for a malicious user, to attack a tower: the `cost` of hiring the tower, the level of user `privacy` achieved by the service, and who has `access` to the tower's services.

 The most vulnerable Watchtower will, therefore, be a cheap, public, and completely privacy preserving tower.
-Privacy being our mail goal, we've defined parts of this BOLT to prevent cheap attacks, such as favouring subscriptions over single appointments.
+Privacy being our mail goal, we have defined parts of this BOLT to prevent cheap attacks, such as favouring subscriptions over single appointments.
 Here's an example of what subscriptions try to protect from:

 ### Locator reuse attack